Stephan FloresAssociate Professor of English

 - The Feminist Majority

 - Mr. Rogers!
 NPR Storycorps episode with 'Officer Clemmons'

 - University of Idaho Main Site

 Stephan Flores's Home Page created with now retired colleague Gordon Thomas Friday, June 9, 1995, 10:22 AM. [retained/maintained in its original design as an historical artifact!]

 The 'woodcut' style image at top/above is a bookplate designed by Harry B. Flesher to represent strands in my paternal and maternal heritage: I am a member of the Sealaska Corporation (Alaska Native, Tsimshian) as well as an enrolled member of the Turtle Mountain Band of Chippewa (North Dakota).
-My parents met at Haskell Institute (tribal school in Lawrence, KS).
+My parents met at Haskell Institute (tribal school in Lawrence, Kansas).